intento/intento-api/README.md

 In order to fulfill an intent (e.g. translate some text), use `POST` requests.
 The request is routed to a provider that supports the input data.
 In order to control the provider selection process, you may specify the bidding strategy or identifier of the particular provider to use.

 All methods of the Intento API return JSON responses.

+Some of the features described below are supported in the testing branch of our API, please contact us to enable these features for your API key.

 ### Error handling